Excitation-inhibition balance controls information encoding in neural populations

-Recurrent neural networks trained on cognitive tasks have shown that low-dimensional subspaces naturally emerge to support flexible computations at the population level~\cite{dubreuil2022role, beiran2023parametric}.
-However, the internal connectivities of these artificial networks do not adhere to biological constraints such as Dale’s principle, which states that neurons must be either excitatory or inhibitory.
-This neuro-anatomical feature has profound implications for functionality, as it underpins amplification mechanisms~\cite{murphy2009balanced, hennequin2014optimal, apicella2021emergence, schaub2015emergence} and efficient transmission~\cite{baggio2020efficient}.

-It has been recently shown that strong recurrent coupling and inhibition stabilization are common features of the cortex~\cite{sanzeni2020inhibition}.
+Strong recurrent coupling and inhibition stabilization are common features of the cortex~\cite{sanzeni2020inhibition}.
 Crucially, such a finely balanced state not only prevents instability but may enhance the system's computational properties as well.
-Networks operating in this near-critical state often perform better in information processing tasks and complex computations in general~\cite{langton1990computation, bertschinger2004real, beggs2008criticality}, while exhibiting optimal sensitivity to sensory stimuli~\cite{kinouchi2006optimal, shew2009neuronal}.
+Networks operating in this fine-tuned state often perform better in information processing tasks and complex computations \cite{langton1990computation, bertschinger2004real, beggs2008criticality}, while exhibiting optimal sensitivity to sensory stimuli \cite{kinouchi2006optimal, shew2009neuronal}.
 Such an interplay between strong excitatory coupling and compensatory inhibition is shaped by the connectivity structure between neural populations, which makes theoretical studies particularly challenging.

 In this work, we explicitly tackle the problem of quantifying the information encoded by neuronal subpopulations on an external stochastic stimulus.
-By leveraging neural dynamical models and focusing on the connectivity between excitatory and inhibitory populations, we are able to compute the information between the neuronal system and the stimulus in suitable regimes and provide analytical bounds on the mutual information.
-Specifically, we demonstrate that an excitatory-inhibitory balanced state is necessary not only to ensure stability but also for maximizing information encoding at the steady state.
-Further, by studying the response of the system to a single stochastic perturbation of varying intensity, we reveal an intrinsic trade-off between the optimal response at short and long times.
-In particular, the time-resolved form of the mutual information shows that global inhibition acts to regulate the total information encoded and the sensitivity of the system's response.
+By focusing on the connectivity between excitatory and inhibitory populations, we compute the information between the neural activity and the external stimuli, providing analytical bounds on the mutual information in suitable limits.
+We demonstrate that an excitatory-inhibitory balanced state is necessary not only to ensure stability but also to maximize information encoding at the steady state, both in linear and nonlinear regimes.
+Further, by studying the response to a single stochastic perturbation of varying intensity, we reveal an intrinsic trade-off between the optimal response at short and long times.
+In particular, global inhibition acts to regulate the total information encoded and the sensitivity of the system's response.